japila-books/spark-sql-internals/docs/spark-sql-ColumnStat.md

 +--------------+----------+
 ```

-`ColumnStat` is part of the link:spark-sql-CatalogStatistics.adoc#colStats[statistics of a table].
+`ColumnStat` is part of the spark-sql-CatalogStatistics.md#colStats[statistics of a table].

 [source, scala]
 ----